snac-cooperative/snac_eac_cpf_utils/readme.md

 What is the easy way to run the code?
 -------------------------------------

+    saxon.sh marc.xml oclc_marc2cpf.xsl

+If you have a very large number of files, you may wish to use the Perl script exec_record.pl to chunk your data.
+The chunking is necesary to prevent Saxon from running out of memory (RAM).
+There are two usages of "chunk".
+The first is 'chunk' and refers to the number of records that will be sent to saxon.
+The second is 'xsl_chunk_size' and this is how many records saxons processes before it creates a new output directory.

+The default behavior of oclc_marc2cpf.xsl is to ignore chunking and put all files in the current directory.

 Copy the config file test_eac.cfg to a new config file (or not, as appropriate).
 Choose a small value for config options "iterations", and "chunk". test_eac.cfg will process the first 5000 records, in other words '1000 * 5'.